 If the deviation stays the same throughout the roast, an offset can be added to Cropster.

-Alternatively, we recommend to focus on the Cropster temperature readout only and ignore the deviation.
+Alternatively, we recommend focusing on the Cropster temperature readout only and ignoring the deviation.

-When installing an independent probe connect to Cropster, a deviation is very likely.
+When installing an independent probe connected to the Cropster, a deviation is very likely.
 Depending on where the newly added probe is placed, the temperature deviation can be bigger or smaller.
 The temperature can vary a lot inside the drum.

 The best results can be achieved when installing an independent probe right next to the existing probe and making sure both probes have the same specifications (type, length, diameter).